Best Apple iPod alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple iPod alternatives you can buy in 2021.

 There’s no getting away from it: the Apple iPod in all its guises was (and still is) a great portable music player.
-But as the company's iPhones have taken over music playing duties for many, the tech giant has scaled back its range of music players.
+But as Apple's iPhones have taken over music playing duties for many, the Cupertino giant has scaled back its range of music players.
 In fact, only the iPod Touch survives.

 But what if you want a dedicated music player that isn't the Touch?
 A better-sounding player?
 Or a portable music player that, unlike the iPod, plays hi-res music out of the box?
 The good news is that there are plenty of excellent iPod alternatives out there.